 The MSW program is accredited by the Council on Social Work Education (CSWE).
 Full-Time MSW Program students attending on a full-time basis generally complete the program in two academic years.
 Part-time students, both in the Part-Time MSW Program and Full-Time MSW Program attending part-time, complete it in four.
-Students from CSWE-accredited undergraduate social work programs may be granted up to one year of advanced standing in the full-time program or up to two years advanced standing in the part-time program for comparable coursework taken prior to enrollment.
+Students who completed a degree from a CSWE-accredited undergraduate social work program may apply to Advanced Standing.

 MSW Program Goals